terra-ops/terra_ui_module/README.md

 A Drupal user interface for [http://terra.readthedocs.org/](terra).

 ### Installation

+Dependencies:
+* Terra
+* Drush
-Terra UI should be installed on the same mchine as the Terra CLI.
+Terra UI should be installed on the same mchine as the Terra CLI (for now).

 Overview of the installation steps:
 * Install RabbitMQ